Apollo-Level2-Web-Dev/batch-03-assignment-05/#3 Car Rental Reservation System.md

 #### **9\.
 Booking Page**

-*   **Search Form:**
-    *   Fields for selecting location, pick-up and drop-off dates, car type, and other relevant criteria.
-*   **Search Results:**
-    *   Display a list of available cars based on the search criteria, with each car showing a brief description, image, pricing, and a "Book Now" button.
 *   **Car Details:**
     *   Detailed information about the selected car, including features, insurance options, and cancellation policy.
 *   **Booking Form:**